The best note-taking apps for the iPad Pro make it simple and easy to create and manage documents.

-Although Apple provides their own Notes app with iPadOS, it's only intended to provide a simple and basic functionality.
+Although Apple provides its own Notes app with iPadOS, this is only intended to provide a simple and basic functionality.
 Luckily, there are other notepad applications developed specifically for use on the iPad Pro which further develop and improve on this functionality - and here are a few of the best note-taking app for iPad devices around today.

 This is not least because the iPad Pro has long been promoted as a useful business tool in itself, so third-party software can extend its use and application for a specific range of business purposes, which coincidentally can also provide value and purpose for general consumers.

-Of course, all these apps work across the range of iPads as well.
-Here we'll look at the best note-taking apps for the iPad.
+Of course, all these apps work across the range of iPads as well - so here's or pick of the best note-taking apps for the iPad.

-- Shop the best iPad Pro deals and sales available right now
+We also feature the best iPad Pro deals and sales available right now.

 Notability from Ginger Labs, is an excellent, general purpose note-taking app for the iOS platform.
 It has won multiple awards over the last several years.

 This app allows the user to combine multiple inputs, including typing, sketching, handwriting and photos, in a single place.
 It also supports annotating PDFs.
 Notes can be shared via email, and cloud-based services including AirDrop, Google Drive and Dropbox.

 For those looking for a note-taking platform that works with their iPad Pro, but also Android devices, Evernote straddles the two mobile platforms with ease.